samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 --- abstract

 This document describes Balloon, a memory-hard function suitable for password hashing and password-based key derivation.
-It has proven memory-hardness properties, is built from any standard cryptographic hash function or extendable-output function (XOF), is resistant to cache-timing attacks, and is easy to implement whilst remaining performant.
+It has proven memory-hardness properties, is resistant to cache-timing attacks, is easy to implement, and is built from any collision-resistant pseudorandom function (PRF), hash function, or extendable-output function (XOF).

 --- middle